akto-api-security/tests-library/remediation/REMOVE_CSRF.md

 ### Step 4: Regenerate CSRF Tokens Regularly

 Ideally, CSRF tokens should be regenerated after each successful request.
 This helps to ensure that an attacker cannot replay a CSRF attack multiple times.

-### Step 5: Regular Audit and Update

-Regularly audit and update your vulnerability protections to ensure your CSRF protections are up-to-date and effective.

-Please remember, these remediation steps are provided as a guide and should be tailored to fit your specific technology stack and application needs.